S0c5/RemotePasswordWiFi/README.md

 RemotePasswordWiFi
 ==================

-Script in Ruby, for search passwords WiFi of remote routers.
+Get Password in remote Routers thanks to the vulnearbility in passwords in this.

 Support Routers: